Introduction

 Other high fashion designers to make use of neons, fluorescents and vibrant shades included Gucci and E Tautz.

-The E Tautz collection was an interesting one, as it retained a British heritage appeal but added a twist by using non-traditional colours such as neon pink and fluorescent yellow.
+The E Tautz collection was an interesting one, as it retained a British heritage appeal but added a twist by using non-traditional colors such as neon pink and fluorescent yellow.

 Topman Design SS13